Haven't Received Your Stimulus Check? Here Are 6 Possible Reasons Why:

 2) Your check was sent to the wrong address.

-Back in May, the government began sending out 5 to 7 million checks (or prepaid debit cards) per week to taxpayers' most recent listed mailing address (in other words, the one on your last tax return).
+Back in May, the government began sending out five to seven million checks (or prepaid debit cards) per week to taxpayers' most recent listed mailing address (in other words, the one on your last tax return).
 If your return had an old address, you should change your information on file with the IRS by filing a Form 8822.
 This won't solve your immediate problem, but will help in the future.
 In the meantime, visit the IRS's official “Get My Payment” portal to check if your payment has been sent.
 If the portal says your payment was issued but you never received it, follow the IRS's procedures for requesting a payment trace or re-issuing a payment.

 3) You make too much money.